2019 Texting and Driving Statistics

 - 4,637 people died in car crashes in 2018 due to cell phone use.

-- Including quality-of-life costs, these crashes were responsible for $129 billion — or 15 percent — of the overall societal damage caused by motor vehicle crashes.
+- Including the cost to people's lives, these crashes were responsible for $129 billion — or 15 percent — of the overall societal damage caused by motor vehicle crashes.
+This number only goes up after your primary offense.

 Statistics comparing texting and driving to drinking and driving

-- Texting while driving is six times more likely to cause an accident than drunk driving.
+- Texting while driving is six times more likely to cause a car accident than drunk driving.

 - Men are about four times more likely to drink and drive, but women text and drive more frequently.

-- Drunk driving causes about 10,000 fatal crashes a year.
+- Drunk driving causes about 10,000 fatal crashes and traffic fatalities a year.

-- Using a cell phone while driving, whether it’s hand-held or hands-free, delays a driver’s reaction time by as much as having a blood alcohol concentration at the legal limit of .08%.
+- Using a cell phone while driving, whether it’s hand-held or hands-free device, delays a driver’s reaction time by as much as having a blood alcohol concentration at the legal limit of .08%.

 Teen drivers' behavior vs. adult drivers' behavior